dportik/dadi_pipeline/README.md

 We need to specify the first six arguments in this function, but there are other options we can also use if we wanted more control over the optimization scheme.
 We'll start with the basic version here.
 The argument explanations are above.
 This would perform three rounds of optimizations, using a default number of replicates for each round.
+At the end of each round, the parameters of the best-scoring replicate are used to generate the starting parameters for the replicates of the next round, and so on.
+This will help focus the parameter search space as the rounds continue.

     #create a prefix to label the output files
     prefix = "V1"